Compare School Options

 • School policy and law.
 How schools work through legal challenges and gain an extensive background in educational policies are researched.

 • Diversity in schools.
-The concentration is on diversity research and case studies that show how administrators need to be culturally aware to maintain an inclusive student environment.
+Students learn how administrators need to be culturally aware to maintain an inclusive environment.

 • Planning, school improvement, and technology.
 Lessons constitute integrating classroom technology inside a budget, plus acquiring critical thinking and negotiation skills.